 Having partnered Veka on three senior recruits over the past couple of years, Collingwood’s Head of Building Products, Mark Goldsmith, took the opportunity to sit down with longstanding MD Dave Jones.
-Mark was particularly interested in understanding what qualities an ex Ops Director can bring to the wider MD role and was keen to not highlight how Dave has carried him during several golf four-balls!
+Mark was particularly interested in understanding what qualities an ex Ops Director can bring to the wider Managing Director role and was keen to not highlight how Dave has carried him during several golf four-balls!

 Mark: In my experience, there is a lower ratio of Operations Directors with manufacturing bias that move up into the broader MD role.
 At what stage did you realise that you aspired to develop into the MD role at VEKA?